OpsLevel/community-integrations/scripts/filter_and_tag_services_using_opslevel_cli/opslevel_cli_commands.md

 The opslevel-cli commands and steps below can be used to filter services by a particular property and tag the resulting services.
 A subsequent filter can be created in OpsLevel based on the tag assigned.

-In this example, services are filtered based on their `createdAt` date if they were created after a specific date and then tagged with the `created-after` tag.

 Some steps using the opslevel-cli can be chained, but kept separate for simplicity.

 # Requirements